 13 High-quality ocean colour observations are increasingly accessible to support various monitoring and 14 research activities for water quality measurements.
-In this paper, we present a newly developed 15 regional total suspended solids (TSS) empirical model using MODIS-Aqua's Rrs(530) and Rrs(666) 16 reflectance bands to investigate the spatial and temporal variation of TSS dynamics along the 17 southwest coast of Sarawak, Borneo.
+In this paper, we present a newly developed 15 regional total suspended solids (TSS) empirical model using MODIS-Aqua's Rrs(530) and Rrs(666) reflectance bands to investigate the spatial and temporal variation of TSS dynamics along the 16 17 southwest coast of Sarawak, Borneo.
 The performance of this TSS retrieval model was evaluated using 18 error metrics (bias = 1.0, MAE = 1.47, and RMSE = 0.22 in mg/L) with a log10 transformation prior to 19 calculation, as well as a k-fold cross validation technique.
 The temporally averaged map of TSS 20 distribution, using daily MODIS-Aqua satellite datasets from 2003 until 2019, revealed large TSS 21 plumes detected particularly in the Lupar and Rajang coastal areas on a yearly basis.
-The average TSS 22 concentration in these coastal waters was in the range of 15 - 20 mg/L. Moreover, the spatial map of 23 TSS coefficient of variation (CV) indicated strong TSS variability (approximately 90 %) in the 24 Samunsam-Sematan coastal areas, which could potentially impact nearby coral reef habitats in this 25 region.
-Study on temporal TSS variation provide further evidence that monsoonal patterns drive the 26 TSS release in these tropical water systems, with distinct and widespread TSS plume variations 27 observed between the northeast and southwest monsoon periods.
-A map of relative TSS distribution 28 anomalies revealed strong spatial TSS variations in the Samunsam-Sematan coastal areas, while 2010 29 recorded a major increase (approximately 100%) and widespread TSS distribution with respect to the 30 long-term mean.
-Furthermore, study on the contribution of river discharge to the TSS distribution 31 showed a weak correlation across time at both the Lupar and Rajang river mouth points.
-The variability 32 of TSS distribution across coastal river points was studied by investigating the variation of TSS pixels 33 at three transect points, stretching from the river mouth into territorial and open water zones, for 34 eight main rivers.
-Results showed a progressively decreasing pattern of nearly 50 % in relation to the 35 distance from shore, with exceptions in the northeast regions of the study area.
-Essentially, our 36 findings demonstrate that the TSS levels at the southwest coast of Sarawak are within local water 37 quality standards, promoting various marine and socio-economic activities.
-This study presents the 38 first observation of TSS distributions at Sarawak coastal systems with the application of remote 39 sensing technologies, to enhance coastal sediment management strategies for the sustainable use of 40 coastal waters and their resources.
+The average TSS 22 concentration range of 15 - 20 mg/L was estimated at these coastal areas.
+Moreover, the spatial map 23 of TSS coefficient of variation (CV) indicated strong TSS variability (approximately 90 %) in the Samunsam-Sematan coastal areas, which could potentially impact nearby coral reef habitats in this In abstract, our findings is not suitable use in writing abstract 24 25 region.
+Our findings on temporal TSS variation provide further evidence that monsoonal patterns drive 26 the TSS release in these tropical water systems, with distinct and widespread TSS plume variations 27 observed between the northeast and southwest monsoon periods.
+Map of relative TSS distribution 28 anomalies revealed strong spatial TSS variations in the Samunsam-Sematan coastal areas, while 2010 29 recorded a major increase (approximately 100 %) and widespread TSS distribution with respect to the 30 long-term mean.
+Furthermore, our findings on the contribution of river discharge to the TSS 31 distribution showed a weak correlation across time at both the Lupar and Rajang river mouth points.
+32 The variability of TSS distribution across coastal river points was studied by investigating the variation 33 of TSS pixels at three transect points, stretching from the river mouth into territorial and open water 34 zones, for eight main rivers.
+Our findings showed a progressively decreasing pattern of nearly 50 % in 35 relation to the distance from shore, with exceptions in the northeast regions of the study area.
+36 Essentially, our findings demonstrate that the TSS levels at the southwest coast of Sarawak are within 37 local water quality standards, promoting various marine and socio-economic activities.
+This study 38 presents the first observation of TSS distributions at Sarawak coastal systems with the application of 39 remote sensing technologies, to enhance coastal sediment management strategies for the sustainable 40 use of coastal waters and their resources.